Kasenhova67/OOP/README.md

 # OOP
 ## Here are represented lab works and term paper done by Ekaterina Gusentsova, the student of the 353504 group
 ### Laboratory works
-all the projects were implemented using the C++

 #### [Lab №1](https://github.com/Kasenhova67/OOP/tree/lr1/labWorks/labWork_1)
 The task of this lab was to create a simple variant of Paint in console.